 Housed in the South African College of Music, the renowned Kirby collection is South Africa’s largest and most valuable collection of Southern African indigenous instruments.
 It includes a wide range of instruments from other African countries, China, India and Western Europe.
-Acquired by UCT in 1981, the unique assemblage was collected by acclaimed historian and musicologist Professor Percival Robson Kirby (1887–1970), who is regarded as a pioneer in South African musicology.
-Visit the WH Bell Music Library website for more information.
+Acquired by UCT in 1981, this unique collection is the work of acclaimed historian and musicologist Professor Percival Robson Kirby (1887–1970), who is regarded as a pioneer in South African musicology.

 An interdisciplinary unit run in association with UCT’s Centre for Theatre, Dance and Performance Studies, the Little Theatre provides theatre spaces and facilities for theatre research at UCT as well as production opportunities for theatre, film and television companies, and community groups.
 The theatre coordinates a programme of classical, contemporary and experimental student productions throughout the academic year.
 Facilities include a scenery workshop, a costume wardrobe, and furniture and properties stores.

 Michaelis School of Fine Art

-The Michaelis School of Fine Art was founded in 1925 and has produced outstanding graduates.
-The school is staffed by some of South Africa’s leading fine artists, printmakers, sculptors and photographers and is internationally recognised as one of South Africa’s foremost institutions for the study of fine art and new media at an advanced level.
-It houses the Michaelis Gallery, which hosts exhibitions by local and international artists, and an annual end-of-the-year exhibition of fourth-year student works.
-Visit the Michaelis School of Fine Art website for more information.
+The Michaelis School of Fine Art was founded in 1925 and has produced some outstanding graduates.
+The school is staffed by some of South Africa’s leading fine artists, printmakers, sculptors and photographers and is internationally recognised as one of South Africa’s foremost institutions for the study of fine art and new media.
+It houses the Michaelis Gallery, which hosts exhibitions by local and international artists, and an annual end-of-the-year exhibition of work by fourth-year students.